trans-travel/trans-travel/us/as.md

 officials and public institutions.

-American Samoa does have a history of being supportive of Fa'afafine people, who are sometimes seen as a third gender.  after colonization, laws were passed (and since repealed) that made some LGBT activities illegal.
+American Samoa does have a history of being supportive of Fa'afafine people, who are sometimes seen as a third gender.
+After colonization, laws were passed (and since repealed) that made some LGBT activities illegal.
 The indigenous history of acceptance still has strands that survived colonization and people may find American Samoa somewhat